Montgomery County PA Spousal Support Lawyer

 Spousal Support in Pennsylvania

-Spousal Support is a type of support allocated for a dependent spouse provided when the parties are married, but living apart (separately).
+Spousal support is a type of support allocated for a dependent spouse provided when the parties are married, but living apart (separately).
 The court’s main mission is to evaluate the individual family situation and determine an equitable solution that provides for the basic financial needs of those involved.
 To initiate a support-related case with the courts, there is typically a meeting with the court, commonly referred to as an intake interview, which is necessary to accurately investigate, analyze and assess the facts and information involved in your situation.
 For the benefit of your attorney and the court, it is important to gather all relevant information necessary to efficiently begin the process.
+Contact a Montgomery County divorce attorney at the Law Offices of Sheryl R. Rentz at (866) 290-9292 for assistance.

 What Documents Should be Compiled?